techartorg/bqt/README.md

 # Developers

 ### Environment variables
-- BQT_DISABLE_STARTUP if set, completely disable bqt
+- BQT_DISABLE_STARTUP if set to 1, completely disable bqt
 - BQT_DISABLE_WRAP if set to 1, disable wrapping blender in a QWindow
 - BQT_DISABLE_CLOSE_DIALOGUE if set to 1, use the standard blender close dialogue